Euphorbia: Misidentification as cacti

 Among laypeople, Euphorbia species are among the plant taxa most commonly confused with cacti, especially the stem succulents.
 Euphorbias secrete a sticky, milky-white fluid with latex, but cacti do not.
 Individual flowers of euphorbias are usually tiny and nondescript (although structures around the individual flowers may not be), without petals and sepals, unlike cacti, which often have fantastically showy flowers.
-Euphorbias from desert habitats with growth forms similar to cacti have thorns, which are different from the spines of cacti.

 Systematics and taxonomy

 The present taxon "Euphorbia" corresponds to its own former subtribe, the Euphorbiinae.
 It has over 2000 species.
 Morphological description using the presence of a cyathium (see section above) is consistent with nuclear and chloroplast DNA sequence data in testing of about 10% of its members.
 This testing supports inclusion of formerly other genera as being best placed in this single genus, including Chamaesyce, Monadenium, Pedilanthus, and poinsettia (E. pulcherrima).

 Genetic tests have shown that similar flower head structures or forms within the genus, might not mean close ancestry within the genus.
 The genetic data show that within the genus, convergent evolution of inflorescence structures may be from ancestral subunits that are not related.
 So using morphology within the genus becomes problematic for further subgeneric grouping.
 As stated on the Euphorbia Planetary Biodiversity Inventory project webpage: